Republican leaders hold off coup on immigration -- for now

 Denham has insisted that the votes for the discharge petition are there, but that members holding back signing on because they really want to give leadership the benefit of the doubt that another deal could be worked out.

-One moderate, Rep. Mike Kelly, said he doesn't plan to sign because "at this point, I've been talking to some of my friends on it and we think there's another way to do this."
+Republican Rep. Mike Kelly of Pennsylvania said he doesn't plan to sign because "at this point, I've been talking to some of my friends on it and we think there's another way to do this."